The Chase Freedom Unlimited (paired with a Sapphire card) is one of our favorite cards for everyday spending, and now it’s about to get even better!

 I’ll compare the two Freedom cards prior to the Chase Freedom Flex launch date on September 15, but for now, I wanted to publish the new/updated details of each card.
 Update: you can read the comparison here.

 Chase Freedom Flex

 The new Chase Freedom Flex will launch on September 15.
 The welcome bonus will be $200 (or 20,000 Ultimate Rewards points) after spending $500 in the first 3 months.
-Also, new cardmembers will receive 5% cash back on grocery store purchases for the first year (on up to $12,000).

 The welcome bonus on the Chase Freedom Flex will be available even if you already have a Chase Freedom or Chase Freedom Unlimited as this is a separate product.